 Poblano Chiles Stuffed with Beef and Cheese (Chiles Rellenos)

-1 1⁄4 lbs. beef sirloin, trimmed and cut into 1⁄2"
+- 1 1⁄4 lb. beef sirloin, trimmed and cut into 1⁄2" pieces

-1 1⁄2 tsp. garlic salt
+- 1 1⁄2 tsp. garlic salt

-1 tsp. steak seasoning, preferably McCormick
+- 1 tsp. steak seasoning, preferably McCormick Montreal Steak Seasoning

-1 1⁄4 cups extra-virgin olive oil
+- 1 1⁄4 cups extra-virgin olive oil

-1⁄2 cup cooked short-grain white rice
+- 1⁄2 cup cooked short-grain white rice

-1⁄2 cup cotija cheese, grated
+- 1⁄2 cup cotija cheese, grated

-1⁄2 cup monterey jack cheese, grated
+- 1⁄2 cup monterey jack cheese, grated

-Salt and freshly ground black pepper
+- Salt and freshly ground black pepper

-1 cup flour
+- 1 cup flour

-6 egg whites
+- 6 egg whites

-3 egg yolks
+- 3 egg yolks

-1. Place a rack about 4 inches from the broiler element and preheat.
+- Place a rack about 4 inches from the broiler element and preheat.
 Lay chiles on a baking sheet in a single layer and broil, turning once, until they just begin to blacken, about 5 minutes on each side.
 Transfer chiles to a paper bag and close the top (alternatively, transfer to a large bowl and cover tightly with plastic wrap).
 Let chiles steam for 20 minutes.
 Peel charred skin off of chiles, leaving seeds and stem intact (discard skin).
 Using a small knife, make a 1"-long lengthwise slit near the top of each chile to form a pocket.
 Set aside.

-2. Put beef, garlic salt, and steak seasoning into a medium bowl and toss to coat.
+- Put beef, garlic salt, and steak seasoning into a medium bowl and toss to coat.
 Heat 1⁄4 cup of the oil in a large skillet over medium-high heat.
 Working in 2 batches, brown the beef, about 5 minutes per batch.
 Transfer beef to a large bowl.
 Let cool slightly, then add rice and cheeses to beef, season with salt and pepper to taste, and stir to combine.
 Stuff each chile with about 1⁄2 cup of the beef mixture.
 Set aside.